• Skip to main content

 easy dark chocolate halloween candy bark with quinoa on pan with ingredients on table

 [This recipe was originally posted in September 2018.
-It has been updated with new cooking instructions, expert tips, FAQ, and related recipes]
+It has been updated with new cooking instructions, expert tips, FAQ, photos, video, and related recipes]

-How will this Halloween bark make your life easier?
+How will this Halloween chocolate bark make your life better?

-What makes this Halloween bark is so good?
+What makes this candy bark recipe so good?

 quinoa in sautee pan with candy surrounding it